xamantra/relative_scale/README.md

 they will not be the same size anymore, using relative scaler will make your sizes a bit bigger.
 But the hard work will payoff after adjusting your sizes because your app will now have the same widget sizes in every screen size.

 Please note that these scaler methods are relative to screen size.
 So basically in this case `sy(50)` and `sx(50)` is NOT the same size.

+ALSO, another thing to note is that if you use `sy` for height and `sx` for width (or vice-versa), you'll get widgets with the same ratio (not size) which is still useful.
+The _Scaled_ preview image above uses only `sy`, and containers and text has the same size across different screens.

 If you want to make a perfect _Square_ container, DON'T do this: